One of the most common questions I am asked on a regular basis is “What is the importance of goal setting?” or “Is it really necessary to set goals?”.

 I like that, don’t you?
 I think it explains the importance extremely well, but to delve deeper into the topic and further explain the reason why I personally believe goal setting to be of paramount importance when attempting to achieve success.

-Here are six reasons why setting goals are important.
+Here are six reasons why setting goals is important.

 Without a goal, your efforts can become disjointed and often confusing.